ARISTA @ Wagner

 Does my child need to sign up anywhere for ARISTA?

 No. Your child is responsible for holding onto all of their logs and including them in their ARISTA application in the spring.
-The application is due
+Announcements will be made as the due date approaches.

 How are the averages assessed for ARISTA requirements?